Scientific Name

 Repotting: While Cereus cacti are young, it is recommended that they be repotted each year in early spring to provide fresh soil, inspect the root system, and move them to larger pots if necessary.

-Propagation: Using stem cuttings is the easiest method to propagate Cereus because seed propagation is a slow process.
+Propagation: Using stem cuttings is the easiest method to propagate Cereus because seed propagation is slow.

 Learn more at How to Grow and Care for Cereus.